 - Health insurance may not cover all patient care costs in a trial.

 Every clinical trial has a protocol, or study plan, that describes what will be done during the trial, how the trial will be conducted, and why each part of the trial is necessary.
-The protocol also includes guidelines for who can and cannot take part in the trial.
-These guidelines are called eligibility criteria.
+The protocol also includes requirements that must be met for you to join a clinical trial.
+These requirements are called eligibility criteria.

 Common eligibility criteria include:

 - Having a certain type or stage of cancer